apache/spark/docs/spark-standalone.md

 Keep in mind that your driver program will be executed on a remote worker machine.
 You can control the execution environment in the following ways:

- * _Environment variables_: These will be captured from the environment in which you launch the client and applied when launching the driver program.
+ * __Environment variables__: These are captured from the environment within which the client is launched and applied when launching the driver program.
+These environment variables should be exported in `conf/spark-env.sh`.
- * _Java options_: You can add java options by setting `SPARK_JAVA_OPTS` in the environment in which you launch the submission client.
-(Note: as of Spark 1.0, spark options should be specified through `conf/spark-defaults.conf`, which is only loaded through spark-submit.)
+ * __Java options__: You can add java options by setting `SPARK_JAVA_OPTS` in the environment in which you launch the submission client. (_Note_: as of Spark 1.0, application specific [Spark configuration properties](configuration.html#spark-properties) should be specified through `conf/spark-defaults.conf` loaded by `spark-submit`.)
- * _Dependencies_: You'll still need to call `sc.addJar` inside of your program to make your bundled application jar visible on all worker nodes.
+ * __Dependencies__: If your application is launched through `spark-submit`, then the application jar is automatically distributed to all worker nodes.
+Otherwise, you'll need to explicitly add the jar through `sc.addJars`.

 Once you submit a driver program, it will appear in the cluster management UI at port 8080 and be assigned an identifier.
-If you'd like to prematurely terminate the program, you can do so using the same client:
+If you'd like to prematurely terminate the program, you can do so as
+follows:

     ./bin/spark-class org.apache.spark.deploy.Client kill <driverId>